Macr0Nerd/mastermind/README.md

 in a manner similar to `RGBC`.
 Yes, you can use lowercase or spaces but for gods sake putting in `R gb C` runs fine but looks like ass god damn.

-A dialogue box will show up.
+An output box will show up.
 It will show your guess.
 To the right it will either be empty or show a combination of `R` and `I`.
 An `R` signifies you have a letter in the correct place, but it doesn't say which one.
 An `I` means one of the letters is right but not in the